huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 the last response, through the STREAM FIN mechanism that no further data will be sent on that stream.

+Servers MAY defer processing of a query until the STREAM FIN has been indicated on the stream selected by the client.
+Servers and clients MAY monitor the number of "dangling" streams for which the expected queries or responses have been received but not the STREAM FIN.
+Implementations MAY impose a limit on the number of such dangling streams.
+If limits are encountered, implemetations MAY close the connection.

 Therefore, a single client initiated DNS transaction consumes a single stream.
 This means that the client's first query occurs on QUIC stream 0, the second on 4, and so on.